-- 1) A description of the proposed change; - 2) The disinfection profile for Giardia lamblia (and, if necessary, viruses) and disinfection benchmark; - 3) An analysis of how the proposed change will affect the current levels of disinfection; and - 4) Any additional information requested by the Agency. - d) Calculation of a disinfection benchmark.
-A supplier that is making a significant change to its disinfection practice must calculate a disinfection benchmark using the following procedure: - 1) Step 1: Using the data that the supplier collected to develop the disinfection profile, determine the average Giardia lamblia inactivation for each calendar month by dividing the sum of all Giardia lamblia inactivations for that month by the number of values calculated for that month; and - 2) Step 2: Determine the lowest monthly average value out of the 12 values.
-This value becomes the disinfection benchmark. - e) If a supplier uses chloramines, ozone or chlorine dioxide for primary disinfection the supplier must calculate the disinfection benchmark from the data that the supplier collected for viruses to develop the disinfection profile in subsection (d) of this Section.
+- 2) Changes to the disinfectants used in the treatment plant; - 3) Changes to the disinfection process; or - 4) Any other modification identified by the Agency. - change to its disinfection practice must calculate a disinfection benchmarks as described in subsections (d) and (e) of this Section and provide the benchmarks to the Agency.
+Your system may only make a significant disinfection practice change after consulting with the Agency for approval.
+Your system must submit the following information to the Agency as part of the consultation and approval process: - 1) A description of the proposed change; - 2) The disinfection profile for Giardia lamblia (and, if necessary, viruses) and disinfection benchmark; - 3) An analysis of how the proposed change will affect the current levels of disinfection; and - 4) Any additional information requested by the Agency. - d) Calculation of a disinfection benchmark.
+A supplier that is making a significant change to its disinfection practice must calculate a disinfection benchmark using the following procedure: - 1) Step 1: Using the data that the supplier collected to develop the disinfection profile, determine the average Giardia lamblia inactivation for each calendar month by dividing the sum of all Giardia lamblia inactivations for that month by the number of values calculated for that month; and - 2) Step 2: Determine the lowest monthly average value out of the twelve values.
+This value becomes the disinfection benchmark. - e) If your system uses chloramines, ozone or chlorine dioxide for primary disinfection your system must calculate the disinfection benchmark from the data your system collected for viruses to develop the disinfection profile in subsection (d) of this Section.
 This viral benchmark must be calculated in the same manner used to calculate the Giardia lamblia disinfection benchmark in subsection (d) of this Section.